Last Updated on 13/08/2025

-The higher the authority and relevance of the website that provides the backlink, the more link juice it will generate and the better the chances of the linked page ranking higher on the SERP for its targeted keywords.
-Link juice is a crucial factor in determining a page’s rank, but it’s not the only one.
-PageRank, which measures a page’s authority, is often confused with link juice, but the two are not the same.
+It is a crucial factor in determining a page’s rank, but it’s not the only one.
+PageRank, which measures a page’s authority, is often confused with link juice, but the two differ.

-The significance of link juice in SEO lies in the fact that having links to your website is crucial for SEO.
+The significance of link juice in SEO is that having links to your website is crucial for SEO.
 However, acquiring link juice should not be the sole objective.

 Google places great importance on content quality and has comprehensive guidelines for it.
-Meeting these guidelines and establishing authority while building relationships with reputable websites to earn links are the ultimate goals.
+The ultimate goals are meeting these guidelines, establishing authority, and building relationships with reputable websites to earn links.

 While getting numerous backlinks without link juice may result in some referral traffic, it will have minimal impact on your website’s rankings.